 Chimpanzees, which share 99% of their DNA with humans respectively, also serve as reliable models for researching diseases due to their similar genetic makeup .
 Studying them enables scientists to explore how the disease affects the body and the kind of immune response that is triggered, which then makes it possible for scientists to develop potential therapies .

-However in vivo testing does not eliminate the need for testing on humans, instead it allows scientists to determine whether a drug is too dangerous to be tested on humans.
+However in vivo testing does not eliminate the need for testing on humans, instead it allows scientists to determine whether a drug is too dangerous to be tested on humans, if it is safe to be tested on humans, scientists will proceed with clinical trials (visit Precision for Medicine to get more info on how these trials get performed) .
 In a letter to the British Medical Journal, pharmacologist William D H Carey asked his reader to consider a hypothetical study for the profiling of four novel anti-HIV drugs on animals, the results of which would report drugs A, B and C-administered animals being killed while drug D being well-tolerated with no adverse effects .
 He then explained that it would still be inappropriate for drug D to be given to humans, because its success in animals does not guarantee the same in humans.
 Instead it would be required to be microdosed in humans as part of phase 0 clinical trials (more on microdosing in later section).
 His statement reiterated the need for us to appreciate that animal testing is not capable of replacing human testing, but rather as a stepping-stone in the drug development process.

 The limitations and ethical constraints of in vivo testing